emad-ansari/code.io/README.md

 [x] fix the bug when usr click on chrome back button to go back -> application get break [x] fix the bug in compilation error when executing code.
 [x] add some loader to /problemset page and /problme/problem-title/description page so that clicking back button should render loader rather than nothing for a small amount of time
+[] fix the active button backgorund color in shadcn pagination component and should also fix next and previous button to work properly
-[] fix the bug in calling getDefualtCode inside useEffect in CodeEditor component [] After the login, User should automatically redirect to the page where it  was before login [] add the getJavaScriptBoilerplateCode()
+[] After the login, User should automatically redirect to the page where it  was before login [] fix the bug in calling getDefualtCode inside useEffect in CodeEditor component [] add the getJavaScriptBoilerplateCode()
 [] add feature to run cpp code